 For more information and personal updates please click this link!

 Sofie Livebrant has put passages from Jeanette Wintersons’ novel Lighthousekeeping to music.
 The novel tells the story of the orphaned girl Silver who grows up at Cape Wrath Lighthouse in northern Scotland with the blind lighthousekeeper Mr Pew.
 He tells her stories; Tristan and Isolde, Captain Scott…Summer 2015 a concert tour will take place around the North Sea.
 A group of three musicians and a filmteam will be visiting lighthouses around the North Sea: United Kingdom, Sweden, Denmark and Norway, tracing the old sailor paths.
-A music film will be the outcome, broadcasted Spring 2016 on Swedish Television and other medias.
+A music film will be the outcome, broadcasted Spring 2016 on Swedish Television.

 “Tell me a story, Pew!
 What story child?
 One that begins again.
 That’s the story of life.
 But is it the story of my life?
 Only if you tell it”